Special Academic Programs

 For Students Interested in Military Science

 Holy Cross offers a program in Naval Science.
 Students interested in this program should consult the appropriate section of this Catalog.
-Holy Cross students who are enrolled in Army ROTC Military Science Program or Air Force ROTC Military Science Program do so through the Higher Education Consortium of Central Massachusetts.
+Holy Cross students who are enrolled in Army ROTC Military Science Program or Air Force ROTC Military Science Program do so via cross-registration.
 Courses for these programs are offered through WPI and appear on a student’s transcript although they do not count toward the thirty-two courses required for graduation.

 For additional information, visit the website for: